janos-kakuszi/Hangman-simple-game/README.txt

 # codecool_hangman

 Simple text based hangman game written in Python.
-In the main menu the player can select 'New game' and 'Exit.
+In the main menu the player can select 'New game' and 'Exit'.
 After the selected new game option, the player can select language with two options: 'Eng' for English, 'Hun' for Hungarian, each updated with 100 words.
 After the Language select, the game begin with the ultimate fascinating graphic environment.
 Here is an example from the program:

        "________      "
        "|      |      "